EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 ## Notices

-This will run a private docker server in a virtual machine on your localhost.
-No external network will be able to access your VM network.
-Docker ports are exposed to the workstation localhost only.
+This will run a docker server in a virtual machine on your localhost, and exposes the defined TCP ports to the rest of your local network.

 The parent project (d.rymcg.tech) includes a Traefik configuration which uses Let's Encrypt with the TLS (TLS-ALPN-01) challenge type.
 This configuration will